nameless-and-blameless/TAG/wiki/Mount-Zion-Baptist-Church.md

 #### Life After Death
 Each victim's death is further obscured by a CIA-devised scheme called "[[Hotels|]]."
 The scheme effectively makes victims appear "alive" after their murder.

+## Continuations
+On June 26, 2024 a [[mass-decedent phantom funeral|_MSPFMZ20240626]] was held at the church resulting in the death of 651 mourners.
+The funeral arrangements were provided for numerous decedents from the initial massacre and its cover-up activities.
+The phantom funeral was held only after the complete renovation of the sanctuary and a concert event was held at the church by the CIA.
+The renovations and concert were performed pursuant to Trump's directives to discredit Our reporting.

 ***
 > [!WARNING]
 > Mount Zion is likely being used for funerals now based on the "Woodford Threat" which was placed in Kelvin's apartment.